Do Go On - 448 - The Curse of the Lottery Winner

 I love chocolate.

-As a kid, you'd get those chocolate coins and they'd come in like a little gold net.
+As a kid, you'd get those chocolate coins and then are coming like a little gold net.

 Yes.